jaredly/j3/Roadmap.md

 # PLAN Higher up...

+- [ ] I do need plugins to clue in to the `usage` dealio, so I don't think things aren't used.
 - [ ] I ... kinda want ... the inferred `type` to be displayed directly *above* the toplevel. to avoid jumping, should we reserve space for everything there?
 Or just for toplevels with a single named export?